Batman: The Brave and the Bold characters:

 - Lantern Jaw of Justice: Well, it is a big chin.

-- Wowing Cthulhu: He is very impressed by the time it took for Green Arrow to recover from his car being damaged.
-Though he still teleports him into the cage with the rest of the losers for his trouble.
+- Wowing Cthulhu: He is impressed by Batman's ruthlessness in the Death Race and eliminating all the competition.
+He also praises Green Arrow for the time it took for him to recover from his car being damaged.

 Morgaine Le Fay